 A Tradition of Stable and Trusted Service

 Opened in 1970, we originated from the efforts of a few dedicated neighbors who wanted to help people in their community who were struggling to secure the food they needed.
-Since that time we have grown into an organization that provides more than 1.7 million pounds of food to almost 9,000 neighbors through over 40,000 visits each year.
+Since that time we have grown into an organization that provides more than 1.7 million pounds of food to over 10,000 neighbors through almost 50,000 visits each year.
 View our timeline below.